isyuricunha/website/content/en/posts/emoji-support/index.md

 ---
 title: Emoji Support
 date: 2023-02-01
-author: Hugo Authors
+author: Yuri Cunha
 description: Guide to emoji usage in Hugo
 tags:
   - emoji
 ---

 Emoji can be enabled in a Hugo project in a number of ways.
 <!--more-->
 The [`emojify`](https://gohugo.io/functions/emojify/) function can be called directly in templates or [Inline Shortcodes](https://gohugo.io/templates/shortcode-templates/#inline-shortcodes).

 To enable emoji globally, set `enableEmoji` to `true` in your site's `hugo.toml`.
 You can type emoji shorthand codes directly in content files; e.g.